LeGa14/rob-reds-land/README.md

                         User chooses how to handle Character's inventory User sells inventory for cash
-                            User stores in inventory in bank universal to all their characters User creates new character      (CREATE/NEW) - C User selects Character class
+                            User stores in inventory in bank universal to all their characters User choses what to do with Character's money User gives money to other characters
+                            User stores amount in personal bank
+                    User creates new character      (CREATE/NEW) - C User selects Character class
                         User gives Charcter name